 How will I know if I’ve been admitted?

 Once you submit your application for admission, you will receive an email confirmation with a copy of your form responses.

 Yes.
 PEN America awards need-based financial aid ranging from $250 to $1,000 to be put toward the total cost of attendance ($1,000).

 Will I receive any school credit for the Institute?

-PEN America will award each student a Certificate of Professional Achievement in Free Speech Advocacy upon completion of the course.
+PEN America will award each student a Certificate of Advanced Achievement in Global Free Expression Advocacy upon completion of the course.
 The program will offer excellent preparation and a relevant credential for future internships and work opportunities in the policy and advocacy realm.
 Neither high school nor college credit will be granted for completing the Institute.